jdelamer/CSCI-531/lectures/rl/monte-carlo/monte-carlo-methods.md

 Due to this problem, all the actions need to be visited to obtain a good estimate.
 It is similar to the multi-armed bandit problem in which we were trying to balance exploration and exploitation.

 :::{note}
-The methods seen in the multi-armed bandit can be used.
+Techniques from multi-armed bandit problems, such as $\epsilon$-greedy strategies, can be applied to balance exploration and exploitation.
 :::

 ## Monte Carlo Learning

-Estimating the value function of a policy is the only required tool to use Monte Carlo methods.
-Remember that once we can evaluate a policy we can improve it.
+Monte Carlo methods not only estimate the value function but also allow for **policy improvement**.
+Once we evaluate a policy, we can improve it iteratively.

-We consider two types of methods:
-- The **on-policy** methods.
-- The **off-policy** methods.
+### On-Policy vs. Off-Policy
+There are two primary approaches to learning with Monte Carlo:

+1. **On-policy methods**: The agent learns the value of the policy it is currently following.
+2. **Off-policy methods**: The agent learns the value of a different policy (called the target policy) while following a separate behavior policy for exploration.

 ### On-policy Method

-In this method, the agent has a soft policy:
-- It starts with $\pi(a|s) >0$, $\forall s\in S, \forall a\in A$.
-- Gradually shift to a deterministic optimal policy.
+An on-policy agent uses a **soft policy** (a policy that has non-zero probabilities for all actions) and gradually shifts toward a deterministic, optimal policy.

 :::{figure} ./img/on-policy_policy.png
 :align: center